username-gigo-is-not-available/undergraduate-study-programs-preprocessor/README.md

-# FCSE-Skopje 2023 Undergraduate Study Programs ETL
+# FCSE-Skopje 2023 Undergraduate Study Programs preprocessor

-The ETL application is used to transform the study programs and related courses from the [Faculty of Computer Science and Engineering](https://finki.ukim.mk) at the [Ss.
+The preprocessor application is used to transform the study programs and related courses from the [Faculty of Computer Science and Engineering](https://finki.ukim.mk) at the [Ss.
 Cyril and Methodius University in Skopje](https://www.ukim.edu.mk). which can be found at the following [URL](https://finki.ukim.mk/mk/dodiplomski-studii).